mhogomchungu/tasks/README.md

 Asynchronous programming in Qt/C++ using tasks,continuations and resumable functions.

-This project is inspired by this[1] video on channel9.

 The project seeks to do async based programming in Qt/C++ using modern C++ with lambdas.

-This library wraps a function into a future where the result of the function can be retrieved through the future's 3 public methods:
+This library wraps a function into a future where the result of the wrapped function can be retrieved through the future's 3 public methods:

 1. .get()  runs the wrapped function on the current thread.